kocsismate/olympics/README.md

 ![Screenhot](screenshot.jpg)

-**Do no use the app in production, because it contains serious security vulnerabilities!**
+**Do no use the app in production, it contains serious security vulnerabilities!**

 ## Install